drmcknight/drmcknight.github.io/_posts/2018-09-17-prioritizing-tech-debt.md

 Our platform CSS is overly specific, difficult to read, and even more difficult to maintain.
 Developers building on our platform have to write CSS that is even harder to read and maintain to beat platform specificity.
 This causes regressions often and severely impacts developer effectiveness.
 In order to fix this we will need to refactor our style sheets and markup.

 ## Measure
- Riot shared how they measure tech debt by impact, fix cost, and contagion in [Taxonomy of tech debt](https://engineering.riotgames.com/news/taxonomy-tech-debt).
+Once we've described the tech debt we'll need a way to compare it to other things competing for priority.
+One great approach was published by Riot in a [blog post](https://engineering.riotgames.com/news/taxonomy-tech-debt) explaining how they measure their tech debt by impact, fix cost, and contagion.
 I don't see much value in the actual numbering system that they use but the axes help drive discussions.

 ### Impact
 >This takes the form of player-facing issues (bugs, missing features, unexpected behavior), and developer-facing issues (slower implementation, workflow issues, random useless shit to remember).